vonfalk/storm-javavis/doc/02-Basic_Storm/04-Expressions.md

 ```

 In this case, we assume that `myFunction` returns an `Int`.
 As you can see, the parameters of the
 function has to be declared explicitly.
-This may not be neccessary later on.
+This may not be necessary later on.

 Function pointers may also contain a this-pointer of an object or an actor (not a value).
 This is
 done like this: